What makes an orangutan special?

 Orangutans are born with an ability to reason and think.
 This large, gentle red ape is one of humankind’s closest relatives, sharing 97% of the same DNA.
 Indigenous peoples of Indonesia and Malaysia call this ape “orang hutan” literally translating into English as “person of the forest.”
 In times past they would not kill them because they felt the orangutan was simply a person hiding in the trees, trying to avoid having to go to work or become a slave.

 The orangutan is the only strictly arboreal ape and is actually the largest tree living mammal in the world.
-The rest of the apes do climb and build sleeping nests in the trees, but are primarily terrestrial (spending their lives on the ground).
+The rest of the apes do climb and build sleeping nests in the trees, but they are primarily terrestrial (spending their lives on the ground).
 Even the hair color of the orangutan, a bright reddish brown, is unique in the ape world.

 The orangutan has the most remarkable ability to travel through the forest treetops.
 They make their home in these trees and build nests each night out of leaves and branches in the very tops of the trees.
 This is where they live and sleep – sometimes as much as 100 feet above the ground.
 The orangutan has little need to come down from the trees, as they are uniquely adapted for their arboreal lifestyle.

 Almost all of the food they eat grows in the treetops and the frequent rains fill the leaves thus supplying their drinking water.
 When water is difficult to get, they chew leaves to make a sponge to soak up water in tree cavities.
 When it rains very hard the orangutan makes an umbrella for himself out of big leaves.
 Many people are familiar with the studies that have shown chimpanzees using tools, such as termite-fishing sticks.
 Recent studies show that some populations of orangutans also fashion tools to aid in the difficult task of foraging for food.